kervi/kervi/_doc/overview.rst

 The example above implements a fan controller that calculates speed of a fan by reading the temperature of a sensor.
 The controller only works on its interfaces and is agnostic to how it is linked to user interface and hardware.
-In that way it is easy to change hardware and UI without recoding the controller.
+In that way it is easy to change hardware and UI without the need for recoding the controller.

 In order to do the calculation the controller uses the following inputs: